mattmakai/fullstackpython.com/source/content/pages/05-data/07-sqlalchemy.markdown

 <div class="well see-also">SQLAlchemy is an implementation of the <a href="/object-relational-mappers-orms.html">object-relational mapping (ORM)</a> concept.
 Learn more in the <a href="/data.html">data</a> chapter or view <a href="/table-of-contents.html">all topics</a>.</div>

-## What's SQLAlchemy look like compared to raw SQL?
+## How does SQLAlchemy code compare to raw SQL?
-Here is an example of a SQLAlchemy model definition from the open source [compare-python-web-frameworks project](https://github.com/mattmakai/compare-python-web-frameworks/blob/master/flask_jinja_sqlalchemy/app.py) that uses Flask, SQLAlchemy and Flask-SQLAlchemy.
+Below is an example of a SQLAlchemy model definition from the open source [compare-python-web-frameworks project](https://github.com/mattmakai/compare-python-web-frameworks/blob/master/flask_jinja_sqlalchemy/app.py) that uses SQLAlchemy with Flask and Flask-SQLAlchemy.

     class Contact(db.Model):